Becksteinlab/imdclient/docs/source/usage.rst

 In GROMACS, you can use ``gmx mdrun`` with the ``-imdwait`` flag to ensure that GROMACS will wait for a client before starting the simulation.
-In GROMACS, you will know that the simulation is ready and waiting for the MDAnalysis IMDReader client when this line is printed to the terminal:
+In GROMACS, you will know that the simulation is ready and waiting for the IMDClient when this line is printed to the terminal:

 .. code-block:: none